AGE - Aging Studies

 AGE 481.
 Cooperative Education (1-6).

 Provides practical field experience, under academic supervision, that complements and enhances the student's academic program.
-Repeatable up to 6 hours.
-Graded Cr/NCr.
+Repeatable for credit up to 6 credit hours.
 Prerequisites: AGE 100 and instructor's consent.

 AGE 501.
 Field Experience (1-6).

-A supervised field experience in an agency or organization planning or providing services to older people, individually designed to enhance each student's skills and knowledge of the aging service network.
-Repeatable for 6 hours credit.
-Prerequisites: 12 hours of aging studies credit and instructor's consent.
+Supervised field experience in an agency or organization planning or providing services to older people, individually designed to enhance each student's skills and knowledge of the aging service network.
+Repeatable for credit up to 6 credit hours.
+Prerequisites: 12 credit hours of aging studies credit and instructor's consent.

 AGE 512.
 Diversity and Aging (3).